 The practice of guerilla strikes has been tried in England by one orthodox trade union, with some success, but this experiment was but a pale imitation of the red-blooded Syndicalist method.
 The guerilla strike is particularly well suited to certain industries, such as engineering, which are of a diverse character.
-Even in the pre-war days of slump, some sections of engineering, were quite prosperous - aircraft, for instancewhile other sections, such as shipbuilding, were in the lowest depths of industrial misery.
+Even in the prewar days of slump, some sections of engineering, were quite prosperous-aircraft, for instance- while other sections, such as shipbuilding, were in the lowest depths of industrial misery.

 Yet wages for the whole industry were based on its most depressed section.
 Obviously, here was a case for obtaining better conditions as time, place and circumstance allowed, winning a pound in this town or ten shillings in that factory.
-Certainly this was tried, with some success, but in every case the workers concerned found themselves in conflict with their unions, who had all made agreements fixing national scales and outlawing guerilla strikes.
+Certainly this was tried, with some success, but in every case the workers concerned found themselves in conflict with their unions, who had all made agreements fixing national wage scales and outlawing guerilla strikes.

-One of the foundation principles of Syndicaliam is the sympathetic strike, but for a hundred years this principle has had but a flickering life in Britain.
-How many times have we seen stricker defeated, not by the employers, but by their organised trade union brethern, who blacklegged against them?
-Busmen against railwaymen; London tubemen against London busmen working for the same company; ship repair workers , on strike and members of the dockers union and the National Union of Seamen taking the ships to be repaired in France or Holland; iron moulders on strike, while machinists and fitters worked scab castings.
+One of the foundation principles of Syndicalism is the sympathetic strike, but for a hundred years this principle has had but a flickering life in Britain.
+How many times have we seen strikers defeated, not by the employers, but by their organised trade-union brethren, who blacklegged against them?
+Busmen against railmen; London tube men against London busmen working for the same company; ship repair workers on strike and members of the dockers' union and the National Union of Seamen taking the ships to be repaired in France or Holland; iron moulders on strike, while machinists and fitters worked scab castings.

-So the unpappy tale might go on.
-Only recently have we seen the faint begining of the sympathic stricke in England.
-A lot more Syndicalist propaganda is needed to bring it to fruit, and a Synicalist form of federal organisation is necessary to make it work effectively.
-Then we shall realise the strength of the historic slogan of the I.W.W.
-"An injury to one is the concern of all".
+So the unhappy tale might go on.
+Only recently have we seen the faint beginning of the sympathetic strike in England.
+A lot more Syndicalist propaganda is needed to bring it to fruit, and a Syndicalist form of federal organisation is necessary to make it work effectively.
+Then we shall realise the strength of the historic slogan of the I.W.W.: "An injury to one is the concern of all."